bevyengine/bevy-website/content/contributing/helping-out/how-you-can-help.md

 +++
-title = "How you can help"
+title = "How You Can Help"
 insert_anchor_links = "right"
 [extra]
 weight = 1